 As technology continues to advance, the methods of malicious actors also evolve.
 As a result, cybersecurity has become a critical concern for organizations of all sizes.
 The 2023 Verizon report highlights that 74% of all breaches involve a human element, with internal actors accounting for 19% of cybersecurity breaches.
-In light of these statistics, protecting your business from insider threats becomes crucial.
+This underscores the importance of insider threat management to protect businesses from internal risks.

 Key takeaways